cruzpyu/my-project/README.md

 #   OneBitHealth

-A simple IMC calculator built with React Native
+A simple BMI calculator built with React Native